XVs32/kcauto_custom/reference/fleet_composition_documentation.md

 -   `amount`: (Optional) The number of ships required for the condition.
 Defaults to `1` if not specified.

--   `position`: (Optional) The 0-indexed position of the ship in the fleet.
+-   `position`: (Optional) An array of 0-indexed position of the ship in the fleet.
 If specified, the ship must be in that exact position.

 ## Examples